Android Non Root

 xfce4-session &

-Don't put any other command to the file ~/.vnc/xstartup but only the lines shown above.
+Don’t put any other command than the lines above to the xstartup script.

-XFCE will start automatically on VNC server startup.
+XFCE desktop environment will start automatically on VNC or X server startup.

 LXQt in Termux